Daniel-Chin/Interaction_Lab-NYU_Shanghai/Final_research/src.md

 However, I don't think this game is interactive (even if is has "interaction" in its name).
 The game is creative, concise, meaningful, and fun to play, but does not give or receive attention.
 It is only as interactive as any ordinary game.

 You play [Keep Talking](http://www.rrrrthats5rs.com/games/keep-talking/) with your voice.
 This game predates the popular scream-control games ([YASUHATI](https://play.google.com/store/apps/details?id=jp.ne.freem.YASUHATI) and [OHC](https://baddreams.itch.io/onehandclapping)) for many years.
 You move objects in the game by manipulating the loudness and pitch of your voice.
 Each object responds to your loudness and pitch in its own way.
 This game is closely related to the expansion of my definition of interaction.
+Keep Talking, back in [2006](http://www.rrrrthats5rs.com/about/), was an innovative game that breaks the invisible boundary between people in the same room.
+For example, if you play this game in your house, your family will definitely notice your "singing", and it will quickly turn into a familty experience.
+This lines up with my new definition.